itxnetwork/itx/CONTRIBUTING.md

 1. Create the fork on github, using the fork button.
 2. Go to the original repo checked out locally. (i.e. `$GOPATH/src/github.com/itxnetwork/itx`)
 3. `git remote rename origin upstream`
-4. `git remote add origin git@github.com:tharsis/itx.git`
+4. `git remote add origin git@github.com:itxnetwork/itx.git`

 Now `origin` refers to my fork and `upstream` refers to the itx version.
 So I can `git push -u origin master` to update my fork, and make pull requests to itx from there.
-Of course, replace `tharsis` with your git handle.
+Of course, replace `itxnetwork` with your git handle.

 To pull in updates from the origin repo, run: